junwatu/recipe-nutritional-analysis/blog/README.md

    ![deploy API](images/deploy-api.png)

-   You can find the notebook file in the project source code or directly from this [link]().
+   You can find the notebook file in the project source code or directly from this [link](https://github.com/junwatu/recipe-nutritional-analysis/blob/main/app/NutritionReportAPI.nb) and then you can upload it to the Wolfram Cloud.

 ### Analyzing Nutrition Data